dwmkerr/puzlog/README.md

 ## Epic - Login

-- [ ] feat: show success snackbar when user accounts linked TODO refactor success/warning/etc into single component
+- [x] feat: show success snackbar when user accounts linked
+- [ ] refactor: error snackbar into alert snackbar
+- [ ] feat: show spinners when loggig in, new button prop for usermenu?
 - [x] feat: welcome panel on popup for sign in
 - [x] feat: user initiated sign in as guest
 - [x] feat: user initiated sign in with google